thibjrd/thibjrd.github.io/index.md

 My full résumé can be found [here](https://thibjrd.github.io/doc/CV.pdf).

-### Research topics
+### Representation theory, algebraic geometry and mathematical physcis

-I study the structure and representation theory of vertex algebras, which are algebraic structures appearing as symmetries of two-dimensional conformal field theories.
+I use geometric methods to study the structure and representation theory of **vertex algebras**, which are algebraic structures appearing as symmetries of two-dimensional conformal field theories.
 The vertex algebras I study (affine W-algebras, quiver vertex algebras) are deformations of the arc spaces of usually well-known Poisson varieties (Slodowy slices, Nakajima varieties).

 ### Contact